-Attendance: Documented excessive tardiness or call-ins the day of the shift are recorded as a 1⁄2 and 1 occurrence, respectively.
-The RPD will track attendance.
-If a resident is tardy more than five times, the resident will lose 8 hours of PTO.
+Attendance: Documented excessive tardiness or call-ins the day of the shift are recorded as a 1⁄2 and 1 occurrence respectively.
+The RPD and Assistant Director of Pharmacy track attendance.
+If a resident is tardy more than five times, the resident may be required to staff an additional 8 hour weekend shift.
 Per NEA Baptist Memorial Hospital attendance policy, a formal written warning is issued at seven occurrences.
 At eight occurrences, the final written warning is issued and signed.
-After nine occurrences, the resident will be dismissed from the program.
+At nine occurrences, the next steps involve probation and/or dismissal (see below).

-Professionalism and Performance Standards: Documented breaches of professionalism or failure to meet milestone performance standards also initiate a written warning, second written warning, and are then grounds for dismissal.
+Professionalism and Performance Standards: Documented breaches of professionalism or failure to meet milestone performance standards also initiate a written warning, second written warning, and are then grounds for probation/dismissal.
 Only one breach of professionalism or one performance standard failure constitute grounds for a coaching session, but any additional instances progress to written warnings.
-Professionalism and performance standards include: responsiveness, trustworthiness, teamwork, appropriate dress, forgiveness, loyalty, honesty, integrity, fairness, and confidentiality.
+Professionalism and performance standards include: responsiveness, trustworthiness, team work, appropriate dress, forgiveness, loyalty, honesty, integrity, fairness, and confidentiality.